Police hiring in focus as Seattle City Hall budget deliberations near finish line

 Many residents already believe “the police aren’t responding quickly enough,” said Stephanie Tschida, who chairs the Police Department’s East Precinct Advisory Council, adding City Hall should focus on discharging cops who discriminate.

-“The department should look to hiring more officers now more than ever,” Mike Solan, president of the Seattle Police Officers Guild, said in an email Monday, warning about accelerating attrition.
+“The department should look to hiring more officers now more than ever,” Mike Solan, president of the Seattle Police Officers Guild, said in an email Monday, mentioning the force’s accelerating attrition.

 “Anyone that pushes the nonsensical talking point of defunding are not interested in solutions.
 What they are interested in is grabbing more money for activist causes that are detrimental to public safety,” Solan said.